jiminghe/Xsens-MTi-1-Series-I2C-with-Raspberry-Pi-5/README.md

 ## Introduction
 This library was tested under `Ubuntu 24.04 LTS` with `Raspberry Pi 5` with `MTi-3-DK`.

-The `WiringPi` was only used to configure the DRDY pin, while the [Linux I2C](https://github.com/torvalds/linux/blob/master/include/uapi/linux/i2c-dev.h) library was used to read/write the I2C data.
+The `WiringPi` was only used to configure the DRDY and RESET pin, while the [Linux I2C](https://github.com/torvalds/linux/blob/master/include/uapi/linux/i2c-dev.h) library was used to read/write the I2C data.

 The `xbus` and `mtinterface` are from the embedded example code from the Xsens MT SDK 2022.0, which were slightly adapted to work with Linux I2C library.
 And the `xstypes` library is from the Xsens MT SDK 2022.0, which is used to parse the data.